UMWEDU/umw-careercenter-sync/_pages/applypeacecorpsprep.md

 Students who successfully complete the program gain g<span id="ctl00_contentPlaceHolder_mainDrop_uxColumnDisplay_ctl00_uxControlColumn_ctl00_uxWidgetHost_uxWidgetHost_widget_TextLabel">lobal and intercultural fluency which is one of eight <a href="http://www.naceweb.org/career-readiness/competencies/career-readiness-defined/">career ready competencies </a>identified by the <a href="http://www.naceweb.org/">National Association of Colleges and Employers</a>.</span>

 Peace Corps Prep Program graduates receive a signed certificate of completion from the Peace Corps and a graduation cord.
-Read more about the program at<a href="https://www.umw.edu/careercenter/students/peace-corps-prep-program/"> www.umw.edu/careercenter/students/peace-corps-prep-program</a>.
 <h2><strong>Eligibility</strong></h2>
 <ul>
  	<li>Be a UMW degree-seeking student.</li>